justinhdev/recipe-forge/README.md

 ## Overview

-Recipe Forge is a full-stack web application that generates recipes from user-selected ingredients using the OpenAI API.
-Users can customize recipe output with options like servings, diet, cuisine, meal type, macro preference, and creativity level, then save generated recipes to their account.
+Recipe Forge is a full-stack web application that turns user-selected ingredients into structured recipes with macro breakdowns using the OpenAI API.
+Users can tailor recipe generation with options like servings, diet, cuisine, meal type, macro preference, and creativity level, then save recipes to their account for later access.

-This project was built to strengthen hands-on experience with modern full-stack development, especially:
+This project was built to deepen hands-on experience with modern full-stack development, especially:
 - TypeScript across frontend and backend
 - API design with Express
 - PostgreSQL data modeling with Prisma